Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 -   [Bootstrap5](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [YouTube](https://www.youtube.com/watch?v=MxrGPP4F8Sc): I relied very heavily on this tutorial for the game page.
+-   [YouTube](https://www.youtube.com/watch?v=MxrGPP4F8Sc): The game page with its JavaScript functionality was copied from this tutorial.

 -   I feel compelled to mention I spend countless hours wading through repositories and tutorials.
 I learned so much and was influenced by all of it.
 So thank you to all who have shared JavaScript code relating to quiz games online, this project would not have been possible without you.

 ### Content

--   All content was written by the developer.
+-   Inspiration for the questions was taken from [Wikipedia](https://en.wikipedia.org/wiki/Elfstedentocht).

 ### Media